Heikki Kovalainen: 2007

 Kovalainen scored his first World Championship point in his second Grand Prix at Sepang, Malaysia, and followed this with a ninth place in Bahrain.
 He then secured seventh place in Barcelona, outperforming teammate Giancarlo Fisichella, but finished down the order in Monaco, in 13th.

-In Canada he made mistakes throughout practice, including one at the exit of turn 7, and hit the barrier.
+In Canada, Kovalainen made mistakes throughout practice, including one at the exit of turn 7, and hit the barrier.
 He crashed at the first chicane in qualifying, and damaged his rear wing significantly, and failed to make it through to the second qualifying session.
 In the race he made progress early on, and then halted.
 He had luck with the strategy and the Safety Car, and a podium was within his grasp, but he could not find a way past Alexander Wurz of Williams, who had also started towards the rear of the pack.
 Kovalainen was pulling away from the Ferrari of Kimi Räikkönen in the closing stages, which was a real confidence booster for the team.